Mitigating Domain Drift in Multi Species Segmentation with DINOv2: A Cross-Domain Evaluation in Herbicide Research Trials: Results

-The proposed model was trained and tested with the BASE dataset (see section \ref{ssec:train_datasets}) using the same training, validation, and test splits as described in \cite{picon_weeds_2025}.
+The objective of this experiment is to compare the performance of the proposed model with the previous state-of-the-art model presented in \cite{picon_weeds_2025} under no domain shift conditions.
+To this end, the proposed model was trained and tested with the BASE dataset (see Section~\ref{ssec:train_datasets}) using the same training, validation, and test splits as described in \cite{picon_weeds_2025}.

 The results presented are based on the test portion of the 2019A2 dataset.
-As we completely updated the development stack, we retrain again the model in \cite{picon_weeds_2025} for fair comparation.
-It is evident that the use of the self-supervised Dinov2 encoder has led to significantly improved performance across all tasks, including species identification, damage assessment, and vegetation classification.
+Since we completely updated the development stack, we retrained the model from \cite{picon_weeds_2025} for fair comparison.
+The use of the self-supervised DINOv2 encoder has led to significantly improved performance across all tasks, including species identification, damage assessment, and vegetation classification.
 The study in \cite{picon_weeds_2025} already provides an exhaustive analysis of various architectures.

-Table \ref{tab:results_test_comparative} provides a comparative analysis of the metrics between the model presented in \cite{picon_weeds_2025} and the currently proposed model.
-It clearly shows that the proposed method outperforms the previous model in all evaluated metrics.
-Specifically, the F1 score for vegetation classification increased from 0.93 to 0.96, indicating a more accurate identification of vegetation types.
-For species classification, the F1 score significantly improved from 0.52 to 0.85, and the $r^2$ value also saw an improvement from 0.75 to 0.99, suggesting a better overall fit of the model to the data.
-Similarly, for damage assessment, both the F1 score and the $r^2$ value improved, with the F1 score increasing from 0.28 to 0.43 and the $r^2$ value from 0.71 to 0.87, indicating a more reliable prediction of damage levels.
+Table~\ref{tab:test_camera_species_experiments_comparison} presents a comprehensive comparison of the proposed DINOv2-based model against the previous DeepLabV3-based model across different taxonomical hierarchies for species identification.
+The DINOv2 model consistently outperforms the DeepLabV3 model at all hierarchical levels, from species to vegetation.
+Notably, at the species level, the DINOv2 model achieves a balanced accuracy of $0.935 \pm 0.014$, a precision of $0.870 \pm 0.032$, a recall of $0.874 \pm 0.027$, an F1 score of $0.870 \pm 0.027$, and an $R^2$ of $0.983 \pm 0.017$.
+In contrast, the DeepLabV3 model records significantly lower metrics in all categories.

+Metrics are weighted averages across all classes, where each class is weighted by its total number of samples.
+Bootstrap analysis was performed at the file level by resampling files with replacement, aggregating confusion matrix values, and computing metrics for each bootstrap iteration.
+Values are reported as mean $\pm$ half-width of the 95\% confidence interval. $R^2$ measures the correlation between annotated and detected percentages across files for each class.

+Regarding damage assessment, Table~\ref{tab:test_camera_damage_experiments_comparison} shows the performance comparison between the proposed DINOv2-based model and the previous DeepLabV3-based model across damage classification tasks.
+The DINOv2 model demonstrates substantial improvements over the DeepLabV3 model in both damage class identification and healthy/damaged classification.
+For damage classes, the DINOv2 model achieves a balanced accuracy of $0.922 \pm 0.017$, a precision of $0.579 \pm 0.038$, a recall of $0.859 \pm 0.034$, an F1 score of $0.635 \pm 0.046$, and an $R^2$ of $0.844 \pm 0.074$.
+In contrast, the DeepLabV3 model records significantly lower metrics in all categories.